Biden, Lula to put focus on democracy, climate during visit

 “Lula is walking a fine line with the Bolsonaro visa situation and is looking to avoid being seen as persecuting Bolsonaro,” Sader said.
 “And for Biden, in any way he can avoid this becoming a bigger thing than it needs to be, I think that that will be his choice.”

 Biden stands ready to discuss Bolsonaro’s presence in the United States should Lula raise it, according to the Biden administration official.
-Analysts have said Lula is unlikely to do so, in part because for him Bolsonaro’s absence from Brazil is a welcome change.
+Analysts have noted that Bolsonaro’s absence from Brazil is a welcome change for Lula, and he told CNN he doesn't plan to discuss the former president with Biden.

-Lula was scheduled to meet Democratic lawmakers and union officials before Biden.
+Lula met with several Democratic lawmakers including Sen. Bernie Sanders and was also scheduled to meet union officials before Biden.

 Even as Lula has been lauded for his democratic bona fides, he declines to criticize authoritarianism in Venezuela and Cuba, saying the nations are entitled to self-determination, and he often sides with their left-wing leaders.